Kannur to Kasaragod by Train in Kerala

 Kasaragod

 Kasaragod is a neat little station.
 The train had halted at the station when I shot this image of a stall selling snacks and soft drinks.
-The woman in a black burqa made an arresting contrast.
+The lady in a black burqa made an arresting contrast.

-In parting, I quote the words of Robert Frost: “Two roads diverged in a wood and I – I took the one less travelled by.”
+“Two roads diverged in a wood and I – I took the one less travelled by.”

 If you liked the post, you could…